 Well… yes and no. They’re employed by the company, obviously, but there’s a big difference between being at work and wanting to be at work.
 According to Gallup, only 13% of employees feel engaged during their jobs.

 On top of day-to-day visual communications, the onboarding process gives you the opportunity to attract and retain your employees from the very start.
 Present your company policies and employee benefits in easy digestible visual formats: A handout with tables that compare different options they can choose from.
 An interactive microsite walking them through how your company handles parental leave.
+A poster that explains how your business works with key selling points.
 You attract and retain by creating understanding.

 …and, ultimately, to drive profitable customer action